-Every year our Girl Scout troop participates in World Thinking Day, an event where troops get together to discuss different countries and honor the fact that Girl Scouts is a global organization.
+Chocolate Biscuit Cake is the recipe our girl scout troop used to represent Denmark at World Thinking Day.
+My favorite Girl Scout event, World Thinking Day is a day when troops get together to discuss different countries and honor the fact that Girl Scouts is a global organization.
 In late February, each troop is assigned a country which they represent with a presentation and a recipe.

 Picking one recipe was tough because there are so many great Danish recipes.
 At one point our plan was to go with “Aeblekage” a simple dessert made with crumbs and applesauce, but in the end we decided to make something a little easier to divvy up between 200 Dixie cups.
 We are going to make “Kiksekage” or “Chocolate Biscuit Cake”, a no-bake recipe where you layer squares butter cookies in a matrix of chocolate, butter and (depending on the recipe) eggs and/or cream.

 My plan at first was to use the recipe on the Lurpak butter website which calls for pasteurized eggs.
 Since I couldn’t find Danish butter anywhere in Austin, I tested Lurpak’s recipe using KerryGold Irish butter.
 I was ready to introduce that recipe to the girls when last night I stumbled upon an even better one on a blog called My Danish Kitchen.
 Gitte had adapted the European pan size to the standard American 9×5 loaf and specified the type of butter cookies, which in this case were Leibniz which are pretty easy to find.
 Most importantly, she swapped out the raw eggs for cream.
 Not that there is anything wrong with pasteurized or “Safe Eggs”, but I liked the smooth, silky, texture of the cream based ganache a little better.